quickbird-uk/Core46ApiServer/src/Qb.Core46Api/readme.md

 ## Publishing Production to Azure

-* Must tick the migrate option on publishing to apply the migration to the server, needs to be doen on every new migration.
+* Must tick the migrate option on publishing to apply the migration to the server, needs to be done on every new migration.

 > It is possible to use `dotnet ef database update --environment production` instead, but the Azure database connection string will need to the `appsettings.json` (bad because it is inflexible).